 What does the parable of the lost sheep say about the Shepherd?
 What does it say about the inherent value of his sheep?
-There is a love that we cannot comprehend, but we should nevertheless embrace.
+There is a love we cannot comprehend, but we should nevertheless embrace.
 No matter how lost, how far we have wandered, how feeble our prayers, no matter how hard our heart, there is a Shepherd searching for us, a loving worker of miracles who will lift us up and carry us back to his healing pasture.
 How can our parish community, our global Armenian Church reflect this same love and be that pasture for others to rest and heal?

 Don’t Cut Your Losses

 As is most of what Jesus taught, including the Gospel itself, the parable of the lost sheep is counterintuitive.
 Think of it like this: if you walked out of a bank with a hundred dollars and on the way home you lost one dollar, what would you do?
-You wouldn’t even consider it a loss at all, and you would definitely not retrace your steps back to the bank to find it.
+You would not consider it a loss at all, and you would definitely not retrace your steps back to the bank to find it.
 (Right?)
-If you own a business and at the end of the fiscal year you calculate a loss you wouldn’t be surprised, because a loss is expected.
+If you own a business and at the end of the fiscal year you calculate a loss you would not be surprised, because a loss is expected.
 Jesus describes a similar situation in the story of the lost sheep in which a shepherd has one hundred sheep, but one is lost.
 What is also odd is that Jesus asks his listeners what they would do, something that is contrary to our thinking as if it were obvious:

 What do you think?
 If a man has a hundred sheep, and one of them has gone astray, does he not leave the ninety-nine on the mountains and go in search of the one that went astray?

 Here is the question: Are we just as troubled about those who wander?
 Do we have the same perspective of Jesus, or do we live and operate from an earthly model?
-Are we concerned for the “little ones:” the weak and vulnerable, the inadequate, the absent parishioner who was offended or judged, the beggar, the addicted, the unwanted, the so-called unproductive members of society?
+Are we concerned for the “little ones:” the weak and vulnerable, the inadequate, the absent parishioner who was offended or judged, the beggar, the addicted, the unwanted, the marginalized, the so-called unproductive members of society?
 St. John Chrysostom, preaching on this parable tells us,

 [Jesus] calls little ones not them that are really little, but them that are so esteemed by the multitude, the poor, the objects of contempt…

 Our Shepherd is concerned with details, the seemingly insignificant, what would normally be considered dismissible and unimportant.
-So when he searches for “these little ones, he searches for us.
+So when he searches for “these little ones,” he searches for us.

 My brethren, if anyone among you wanders from the truth and someone brings him back, let him know that whoever brings back a sinner from the error of his way will save his soul from death and will cover a multitude of sins.

-There is life, healing, and salvation when we do the work of the Shepherd, bringing others into the Body of Christ and restoring communion with God.
+Let’s be clear.
+This is not a call to accept everyone’s choices and lifestyles.
+It’s a call to ministry, to love as God loves, a love that transforms us into his likeness, not a love that freely accepts us where we are at and what we desire for ourselves.
+And so there is life, healing, and salvation when we do the work of the Shepherd, bringing others into the Body of Christ and restoring communion with God.
 Again, in his commentary on this parable, St. John Chrysostom teaches,

 Let us also then not be satisfied with our own salvation only, since else we destroy even this…For indeed many of our brethren lie fallen in this conflict, having wounds, wallowing in blood, and there is none to heal, not any one of the people, not a priest, no one else, no one to stand by, no friend, no brother, but we look every man to his own things.
 By reason of this we maim our own interests also.
 For the greatest confidence and means of approval is the not looking to our own things.